defenseunicorns/uds-common/docs/uds-package-practices.md

 - **Must** have a dependency management bot (such as renovate) configured to open PRs to update core package and support dependencies.

 - **Must** release its package to the `ghcr.io/defenseunicorns/packages/<group>` namespace as the application's name (i.e. `ghcr.io/defenseunicorns/packages/uds/mattermost`)
-  > This allows for different images or configurations to be delivered consistently to customers.